PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 The approach here is different to what the Laravel documentation covers - the Laravel Passport feature which is an OAuth2 implementation.

+*The latest version of Laravel at the time of writing is v5.5 so if you are using another version things may be slightly different.*

 Source code can be found [here](https://github.com/PeterPlucinski/laravel-vue-jwt).

 ![Actors](/img/actor.jpg "Actors")